 In a statement on Saturday, Joseph Dias, general secretary of the Christian Secular Forum (CSF) urged Catholic bishops to call for a boycott of the film.

-It also filed a complaint with the Commissioner of Police, Mumbai, urging him to take action against officials of Sony Pictures on various counts.
+also filed a complaint with the Commissioner of Police, Mumbai, urging him to take action against officials of Sony Pictures on various counts.

 The CSF submitted a memorandum to Central Board for Film Certification chairperson Sharmila Tagore,

 calling for wider consultations to further scan the film and ensure that it did not hurt the sentiments of Christians.
 Scenes depicting violence in churches should be removed and care should be taken while dubbing the film in other languages.

-The earlier revision committee, which recommended a disclaimer and an A certificate, was based in the capital and not comprehensive enough, said Dias.
-If the film was not cut adequately to remove the objectionable scenes, the CSF would consider
+earlier revision committee, which recommended a disclaimer and an A certificate, was based in the capital and not comprehensive enough, said Dias.
+If the film was not cut adequately to remove the objectionable scenes, the CSF would consider legal

-legal options, he warned.
+options, he warned.

 The Lahore High Court has imposed a ban on songs of two local female singers and sought a reply from Central Board of Films Censors and other respondents.
 Justice Ijaz Ahmad Chaudhry also issued notices to the singers to appear in court on May 25.